2023 information

 Frequently asked questions

-Reach out to Erin, our race director, with any additional questions.
+Reach out to the race director, with any additional questions.

 When can I pick up my bib?